gaTTTo113/Python-for-not-so-Beginners/Basics/Installing_python.md

-If your version of Windows include a feature called the Windows Subsystem for Linux, which allows you to run a Linux environment directly in Windows, you can install Python 3 from a Bash console window, just as you would if you were running that Linux distribution. [see below](#linux)
+If your version of Windows include a feature called the Windows Subsystem for Linux, which allows you to run a Linux environment directly in Windows, you can install Python 3 from a Bash console window, just as you would if you were running that Linux distribution [see below](#linux).

 ### macOS: